 - Driver’s helpers, loaders, or mechanics whose duties affect the safety of operation of motor vehicles in interstate commerce

-- Not covered by the small vehicle exception (if the employee drives or works on vehicles that weigh less than 10,000 pounds, the exemption does not apply)
+- Not covered by the small vehicle exception (if the employee drives or works on vehicles that weigh 10,000 pounds or less, the exemption does not apply)

-If you believe that you may have a claim or would like to get more information, please call us at 713-782-LAW1 (5291) or 1-866-559-0400, email us at [email protected]e-flsa.com or submit your information using our convenient Case Evaluation form.
+If you believe that you may have a claim or would like to get more information, please call our truck driver overtime lawyers at 1-866-559-0400, email us at [email protected]e-flsa.com or submit your information using our convenient Case Evaluation form.